+44 (0)20 7822 1200

 Additionally, Luka is regularly instructed to advise and act in claims arising out of injuries sustained on holidays, including package travel claims.
 Recent instructions include a claim brought in respect of a hypoxic brain injury sustained by a young boy who suffered a tragic drowning accident whilst on holiday.

-Luka’s recent and ongoing cases include:
+- In addition to the above, Luka’s recent and ongoing clinical negligence cases include:

 Luka is currently instructed as sole counsel in a professional negligence claim worth $500,000.
 The claim relates to the provision of negligent investment advice by a senior, experienced financial investment adviser.
 As such, Luka has valuable experience of dealing with complex allegations of professional negligence, including breach of the COBs rules.